 Find Plans in your area with your ZIP Code

-How Do You Save Money with a Plan K Policy?
+How Do You Save Money?

-What if you put the $75 savings into a savings account each month and used it for your share of the costs?
+What if you put the $75 savings into a savings account each month and used it for your share of future costs?
 Each year you would put away $900.
 How likely are you to spend that amount on regular doctor visits?
 How likely are you to dip into savings for a hospital stay?